RockefellerArchiveCenter/bits_and_bytes/_posts/2013-11-22-woodrow-wilson-national-fellowship-foundation-digital-preservation-project.md

   - PREMIS
   - preservation metadata
 ---
 The [Woodrow Wilson National Fellowship Foundation](http://woodrow.org/ "Woodrow Wilson National Fellowship Foundation") (WWNFF) program was designed to encourage college graduates to consider college teaching as a career and provided support for first-year graduate students in the humanities and the social sciences in its early years before expanding to include mathematics and the sciences.
-Each fellowship file contains application forms, recommendations, transcripts, and other documentation used to track the fellow’s progress.
+Each fellowship file contains application forms, recommendations, transcripts, and other documentation used to track the fellow's progress.

 <!--more-->